FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 ### Speaker Arrangement section

-**Arrangement dropdown menu :** this menu allow to access to a list of all your existing speaker arrangement.
+**Arrangement drop-down menu :** this menu allows access to a list of all your existing speaker arrangement.

 **Duplicate :** create a copy of the current speaker arrangement.

-!> You cannot overright a factory arrangement.
+!> You cannot overwrite a factory arrangement.
 Duplicate it before trying to edit it.

 **New :** create a new empty speaker arrangement.